-Subjects: GITAM GAT 2019 exam syllabus will be based on the Physics, Chemistry, and Mathematics prescribed by CBSE for XIth and XIIth standards.
-However, extensive preparation on the topics is required to be done by the candidates to crack GAT 2019.
+Syllabus of GAT exam is different for different courses and detailed specification of the syllabus includes subjects like Physics, Chemistry and Mathematics prescribed by CBSE for XIth and XIIth standards.
+However, extensive preparation on topics is required to be done by candidates to crack GAT 2021.

 QUADRATIC EQUATIONS & THEORY OF EQUATIONS: Quadratic equations in real and complex number system and their solutions.
-Reminder and Factor Theorems, common Roots, General Quadratic expression, Finding the range of a function, Location of roots, Solving inequalities using the location of roots.
-THEORY OF EQUATIONS: The relation between the roots and coefficients in an equation; Solving the equation when two or more roots of it are connected by certain relations; Equations with real coefficients, imaginary roots occur in conjugate pairs and its consequences; Transformation of equations, Reciprocal equations.
+Reminder and Factor Theorems, common Roots, General Quadratic expression, Finding a range of a function, Location of roots, Solving inequalities using the location of roots.
+THEORY OF EQUATIONS: Relation between roots and coefficients in an equation; Solving equation when two or more roots of it are connected by certain relations; Equations with real coefficients, imaginary roots occur in conjugate pairs and its consequences; Transformation of equations, Reciprocal equations.

 BINOMIAL THEOREM AND ITS SIMPLE APPLICATIONS: Binomial theorem for a positive integral index, general term and middle term, properties of Binomial coefficients and simple applications.